Morklympious/hipster-module-patterns/readme.md

 As I've said, this isn't an exhaustive list.
 I'm sure that somewhere in the forests of The pacific northwest there lies a cottage where some of indie-est of the indie program their stuff.
 And they're probably using module patterns that are far more next-level than anything you've seen in today's javascript.

 Basically if you find more, be sure to let me know.
 Document it, give a template, submit a PR!

+### Acknowledgements

+This was inspired a little bit by [tfmontague's Definitive Module Pattern](https://github.com/tfmontague/definitive-module-pattern).
+And a lot by hipsters and their strange affinity for things that are not well-known.